 Personal Contract Hire is a common way of leasing without worry and if you enjoy having a new car every few years.

 Personal contract hire works similarly to PCP, but with one major difference.
-With PCH you make an initial deposit followed by monthly payments for a fixed term, but at the end of the agreement, there’s no option to purchase – you simply hand the car back.
+With PCH, you make an initial deposit followed by monthly payments for a fixed term, but there’s no option to purchase at the end of the agreement – you hand the car back.